TongZhou2017/ttfriends/README.md

 # ttfriends
- An R package with toolkits for tong's friends
+ An R package with toolkits developed for Tong's friends